 The Lofts is located on Saw Mill River Road (west side), one mile south of the Lawrence Street exit off the Saw Mill River Parkway.
 Go to the northern building in the three building complex (the Lofts has red trim).
 Park anywhere in front of the buildings, or in the hidden lot on the southern end of the complex by the maintenance shack.

 Hopefully the building door will be open.
-If not, type Beverly into the directory to reach me or call my cell 914-954-7779 so I can buzz you in.
+If not, type Beverly into the directory to reach me so I can buzz you in.
 Take the elevator to the 3rd floor.

 .If you’re coming by train from Manhattan, take the Hudson Line of MetroNorth to the Hastings-on-Hudson train station.
 Grab a cab or Lyft to The Lofts at 423 Saw Mill River Road.
 Call me if you have questions.